 - How will the data map onto the structure for storing and processing it internally?

-Sourcing product data can be simplified using a PIM platform like Pimberly to automate all processes related to data collection, processing and distribution.
-Creating workflows will allow you to customize and automate any information you would usually process manually.
+Sourcing product data is simplified using a PIM platform like Pimberly to automate all processes related to data collection, processing, and distribution.
+Creating workflows means you can customize and automate any information you would usually process manually.
 You’ll save heaps of time, giving you more time to focus on product enrichment and ensuring your data is totally accurate.

 The optimization process

 Optimizing data for your eCommerce site can be a lengthy process.
-Therefore it is a key area to address in improving time to market.
-It involves gathering all product data (including digital assets like images) and presenting it in a way that is useful to customers viewing your eCommerce site.
+As such, it’s a key area to address in improving time to market.
+It involves gathering all product data (including digital assets like images and videos) and presenting it in a way that is useful to customers browsing your eCommerce site.
 Product information must be accurate, detailed, and relevant.
 There are several parts of the process to consider including:

-- Data quality and standardization, these elements are crucial for enabling eCommerce sites to allow intuitive filter and search features, helping customers find exactly what they are looking for.
+- Data quality and standardization: These elements are vital for enabling eCommerce sites to enable intuitive filter and search features, helping customers find exactly what they’re looking for

-- Category decisions and checks, Products needs to be in the most relevant categories in order to offer a better eCommerce experience for customers
+- Category decisions and checks: Products needs to be in the most relevant categories to offer a better customer experience

-It is crucial that you know how far along your product data is in the optimization process.
+It’s key to know how far along your product data is in the optimization process.
 PIM software will help you to gain a clear picture of completeness.
-You’ll know which areas you still need to work on, in order to move things forward.
-This proactive approach to PIM will prevent hold-ups and bottlenecks, ensuring no wasted time or work.
+You’ll know which areas you still need to work on to move things forward.
+This proactive approach to PIM prevents hold-ups and bottlenecks, which means no wasted time or work.

 Distribution of data to sales channels

-Once you’ve created and formatted product information, it then has to be published to your various sales channels.
-Again, this can create a number of problems and hold-ups, therefore increasing the time to market.
+Once you’ve created and formatted product information, you then need to publish to your various sales channels.
+Consequently, this can create a number of problems and hold-ups, which slows your time to market.
 You need to consider: